PapersAuthors/shenyutong.github.io/content/bio.md

-I am a PhD student at the School of Science, University of Example, advised by [Prof. Advisor One](https://example.com) and [Dr. Advisor Two](https://example.com).
+I am a PhD Candidate in Computer Science at Shanghai Jiao Tong University, advised by [Prof. Li](https://example.com) and [Dr. Zhang](https://example.com).

-Prior to this, I obtained a BSc degree with First Class Honours in Natural Science from the University of Example.
+Prior to this, I obtained my Bachelor's degree in Computer Science from Shanghai Jiao Tong University with excellent academic performance.

-My current research focuses on investigating the mathematical principles of natural philosophy.
+My research interests primarily include machine learning, computer vision, and natural language processing, with a specific focus on multimodal learning and large language model applications.